Stockholm Royal Seaport

 2020 Dismantling of oil management at Loudden begins.

-2030 Stockholm Royal Seaport will be completed with at least 12,000 more homes and 35,000 new jobs from Hjorthagen to Loudden.
+2030+ Stockholm Royal Seaport will be completed with at least 12,000 new homes, 35,000 new jobs, preschools, schools, sports and culture, from Hjorthagen to Loudden.

 In 2009, the Stockholm City Council decided that Stockholm Royal Seaport would be designated an area with an environmental profile with the mandate to determine what is possible in the current situation and push the boundaries where possible, to become a model of sustainable urban development.

 On our external website StockholmRoyalSeaport2030.se you can follow our sustainability journey closely.
 You can see how the requirements are being met, and the various innovation projects are explained in more detail.